artursopelnik/deep-get-set-ts/README.md

 Where `path` is a dot-notation string `foo.bar` or an array of strings.

 - If `value` is passed it will be set on the path.
-- Set `strict = true` if you want non-existent paths to be initialized.
+- Set `deep.p` = true if you want non-existent paths to be initialized.
 - If you want to unset (or delete), pass `undefined` as the `value`.

 ## Installation